tim-kos/frey/README.md

  - [ ] Enable DO support
  - [ ] Enable Openstack support after https://github.com/adammck/terraform-inventory/issues/14
  - [ ] Make arg & env functions of all other commands mimic Install's
  - [ ] Re-introduce `init` for local prepare.
 Such as converting Freyfile to residu.
 Should be prefixed to chain of commands.
-Then a single install can benefit from it (remove the `refresh` from that integration test) and validation can be ran against it/them
+Then a single install can benefit from it (remove the `refresh` from that acceptance test) and validation can be ran against it/them
  - [ ] Use FREY_TARGETS or swap out terraformInventory, to target localhost on Travis and some Vagrant box on OSX with `install`
  - [ ] Frey should traverse cwd upwards until it finds a Freyfile, and use that as default recipe dir
  - [ ] Vagrant support